Provably Convergent Primal-Dual DPO for Constrained LLM Alignment: Primal-Dual DPO Utilizing Standard Reward-Aligned DPO

 Therefore, using this observation, the training objective Eq.~\eqref{eq:pddpo_with_r} can be rewritten as

-where $\pi^*_{r^*}$ can be learned by first training a model using standard DPO on reward preference data.
+where $\pi^*_{r^*}$ can be learned by first performing standard DPO to train a model on reward preference data.

-Eq.~\eqref{eq:pddpo_obj} is the main idea of our primal-dual DPO approach utilizing standard DPO.
-This approach avoids training reward and cost models, which significantly reduces memory and computational costs compared to prior works~\cite{daisafe,liu2024enhancing,huang2024one,zhang2025alignment}.
-Our approach shows even more advantages when there already exists a trained model on reward preference data, which is often the case since there are many high-quality and open-source LLMs, e.g., LLaMA~\cite{dubey2024llama} and Gemma~\cite{team2024gemma1,team2024gemma2,team2025gemma}.
+\emph{Eq.~\eqref{eq:pddpo_obj} is the main idea of our primal-dual DPO approach}.
+Our approach only needs to train two models (i.e., the reward-aligned and reward-cost-aligned language models) rather than three (i.e., the reward model, cost model, and reward-cost-aligned language model) as in prior works \cite{daisafe,liu2024enhancing,huang2024one,zhang2025alignment}, which significantly reduces memory costs.
+Our approach shows greater advantages when there already exists a trained model on reward preference data, which is often the case since there are many high-quality and open-source LLMs~\cite{dubey2024llama,team2025gemma}.